puranik3/getting-started-smartystreets-java/README.md

 ## Obtaining an API Key

 -   https://www.smarty.com/pricing/us-address-autocomplete -> Choose Free account and follow the steps
--   Then click on the left sidebar -> API keys
+-   Then click on the left sidebar -> API keys (create a Server key)

 ## Recreating the example